Back to CapsNets Hub

 )

-During training, only the correct class capsule is fed to the decoder (all others are masked to zero).
-During inference, the capsule with the largest length is used.
+During training, only the correct class capsule feeds into the decoder (others masked to zero).
+At inference, the longest capsule is used.

 $$ L = L_{\text{margin}} + 0.0005 \times L_{\text{recon}} $$

-The small weight ensures reconstruction serves as regularization without overwhelming the margin loss.
+The small weight keeps reconstruction as a regularizer without drowning out the margin loss.

 Putting It All Together